 You also can use the show platform fib or show platform forwarding commands to display details on hardware forwarding.

 The software forwarding path in Cisco NX-OS is used mainly to handle features that are not supported in hardware or to handle errors encountered during hardware processing.
-Typically, packets with IP options or packets that need fragmentation are passed to the CPU on the active supervisor.
-All packets that should be switched in software or terminated go to the supervisor.
-The supervisor uses the information provided by the unicast RIB and the adjacency manager to make the forwarding decisions.
-The module is not involved in the software forwarding path.
+Typically, packets with IP options or packets that need fragmentation are passed to the CPU.
 The unicast RIB and the adjacency manager make the forwarding decisions based on the packets that should be switched in software or terminated.

 Summary of Layer 3 Unicast Routing Features

 This section provides a brief introduction to the Layer 3 unicast features and protocols supported in Cisco NX-OS.